brob/eleventy-plugin-blog-tools/README.md

 ```
 ### Vimeo

-The YouTube shortcode takes a Vimeo video ID and creates the markup for a fluidly-responsive Vimeo embed.
+The Vimeo shortcode takes a Vimeo video ID and creates the markup for a fluidly-responsive Vimeo embed.

 ```
 {% vimeo "idstring" %}